Drug Addiction Excuse for Filing Tax Return Late?

 Although petitioner testified he experienced some memory problems, petitioner was able to continue his life insurance business during the years at issue.
 In fact, petitioner’s gross receipts for 1999 and 2000 were the two highest totals for all years from 1997 through 2002.
 Selective incapacity only with respect to income tax returns is not sufficient to prove reasonable cause.
 Wright v.
 Commissioner, supra.
 We find petitioner’s illnesses did not incapacitate him so severely that he was unable to conduct his business affairs during the years at issue.
 We find, therefore, that petitioner’s illnesses also did not render him unable to timely file his returns for the years at issue.

-Thus, the court held Mr. Jordan liable for the penalties.
+Thus, the court held that the taxpayer was liable for the late filing penalties.

-To sum up, migraines and addition to drugs to remedy them are not reasonable cause for late filing of tax returns.
+This case stands for the proposition that migraines and addiction to drugs to remedy them are not reasonable cause for the late filing of tax returns in most cases.
 These facts don’t establish reasonable cause for abating late filing penalties.
+This may be different if there was evidence that the medical condition prevented him from conducting his business affairs or filing his returns.

 In 40 minutes, we'll teach you how to survive an IRS audit.